walshbr/introduction-to-text-analysis/archives/nines.md

 > Keeping materials online requires sustained funding over time.
 How can open access work be maintained if they are presented for free?

 Once materials are put online, it is possible to connect them to a wider, global network of similar digital materials.
-In the same way that a library gathers information about the materials so that they may be organized in a systematic way (more on this **metadata** topic in our chapter on "Problems with Data."

-The Networked Infrastructure for Nineteenth-Century Electronic Scholarship (NINES) is one such resource that attempts to gather archived materials pertaining to the Nineteenth Century.
+In the same way that a library gathers information about the materials so that they may be organized in a systematic way (more on  **metadata** in our chapter on "Problems with Data), the process has to be overseen carefully in order for this networking to happen.
+The Networked Infrastructure for Nineteenth-Century Electronic Scholarship ([NINES](https://www.nines.org)) is one such resource that attempts to gather archived materials pertaining to the Nineteenth Century.

 Preservation
 Sustainability